 This tutorial will show you how to build a model that will solve a classification problem.
 This means that your experiment is about predicting a label, in this case, what number an image depicts.

-When you’ve trained the experiment you learn how to deploy an experiment.
+When you’ve trained the experiment you will learn how to deploy an experiment.
 And start to use your AI application straight away.